• Home

 7.)
 “Most problems we confront are from things the builders and developers did to our ground.”
 (Dr. Richard Lighty, retired director of the Mt.
 Cuba Center in Delaware)

 8.)
 “The success of my garden is built on the compost of my failures.”
-(Jimmy Turner, director of gardens at Dallas Arboretum and fellow Penn State grad)
+(Jimmy Turner, former director of gardens at Dallas Arboretum and fellow Penn State grad)

 9.)
 “The thing about a mixed border is that it’s not something that you plant in a day.
 You plan, adjust, look, then replant, then look again, then replant again.
 You move plants until they break your back – then you cut them down.”
 (Richard Hartlage, garden designer and admitted “plant junkie”)